-New Zealand pipits (Anthus n. novaeseelandiae) were apparently common in the open landscapes of the last glacial period (Worthy & Holdaway 1996).
-Before humans arrived, there were no mammalian predators in New Zealand but the pipit was an important food of the New Zealand falcon (Falco novaeseelandiae) and the laughing owl (Sceloglaux albifacies) (Worthy & Holdaway 2002).
-New Zealand pipits would have been likely to increase as more open habitats New Zealand developed during the 700 years since Polynesian settlement, because their close relatives on continents live with mammalian and avian predators (Sibley & Ahlquist 1990), and New Zealand pipits have an 8-month (Aug - Mar) breeding season during which multiple clutches of 1 - 4 are raised (Heather & Robertson 1996).
-Pipits did apparently initially increase in numbers during the phase of forest and scrub clearance following European settlement (Buller 1888; Guthrie-Smith 1927), but no recent studies have found pipits in high densities in any habitat (Beauchamp 1995).
+700 years since Polynesian settlement, because their close relatives on continents live with mammalian and avian predators (Sibley & Ahlquist 1990), and New Zealand pipits have an 8-month (Aug-Mar) breeding season during which multiple clutches of 1-4 are raised (Heather & Robertson 1996).
+Pipits did apparently initially increase in numbers during the phase of forest and scrub clearance following European settlement (Buller 1888, Guthrie-Smith 1927), but no recent studies have found pipits in high densities in any habitat (Beauchamp 1995).
 The factors that could be controlling pipit numbers include the deteriorating quality of open habitats (Lovegrove 1980), and high levels of predation by endemic avian and introduced mammalian predators (Wilkinson & Wilkinson 1952).

 New Zealand pipits nest on the ground at the base of grass clumps, under overhanging leaves (Guthrie-Smith 1927).
-Incubation takes 14 - 15 days and the young stay in the nest for 14 - 16 days (Wilkinson & Wilkinson 1952; Wilkinson 1957).
+Incubation takes 14-15 days and the young stay in the nest for 14-16 days (Wilkinson & Wilkinson 1952; Wilkinson 1957).
 The fledglings then move about near the nest and leave the nest area with their parents when they start to fly.
-Guthrie-Smith (1927) and Wilkinson & Wilkinson (1952) suggested that the final stage of nest occupancy and early phase of post-fledging (weeks 3 - 6) are when pipits are likely to be most vulnerable to predators, because the nestlings are noisy (Guthrie-Smith 1927) and they fly poorly post-fledging which makings them vulnerable to harrier hawks (Circus approximans) (Wilkinson & Wilkinson 1952).
-It is difficult, however, to decide when the predation risk is because there are no detailed descriptions in of the behaviour of adult or young New Zealand pipits during the late nesting and dependent fledging time.
-In this note I provide information on nest locations, calls of adults and young, and behaviour at nest sites at Whananaki (NZ map grid 2643790E, 6626615N), and Limestone Island (2633085E, 6600870N), Northland, New Zealand.
-I also give observations of the post-fledging stage of 6 clutches at Whitikau Valley, near Opotiki (2905720E, 6326500N), Ormiston Road, (2634070E, 6586345N), and Mangawhai (2654095E, 6588630N) in Northland, and then re-assess the vulnerability of New Zealand pipits to predation diving during breeding.
+Guthrie-Smith (1927) and Wilkinson & Wilkinson 1952) suggested that the final stage of nest occupancy and early phase of post-fledging dependence (weeks 3-6) are when pipits are likely to be most vulnerable to predators, because the nestlings are noisy (Guthrie-Smith 1927) and they fly poorly post-fledging making them vulnerable to harrier hawks (Circus approximans) (Wilkinson & Wilkinson 1952).
+The problem is, however, to decide when the predation risk is because there are no detailed descriptions of the behaviour of adult or young New Zealand pipits during the late nesting and dependent fledging time. .
+In this note I provide information on nest locations, calls of adults and young, and behaviour at nest sites at Whananaki (NZ map grid 2643790E, 6626615N), and Limestone Island (2633085E, 6600870N), Northland New Zealand.
+I also give observations of the postfledging stage of 6 broods at Whitikau Valley, near Opotiki (2905720E, 6326500N), Ormiston Road, (2634070E, 6586345N), and Mangawhai (2654095E, 6588630N) in Northland I and then re-assess the vulnerability of New Zealand pipits to predation during breeding. .